alhajee/ckan/doc/extensions/best-practices.rst

 .. _use the plugins toolkit:

 -------------------------------------------------
-Use the plugins toolkit instead of importing CKAN
+Use the plugins toolkit instead of importing FMLD
 -------------------------------------------------

-Try to limit your extension to interacting with CKAN only through CKAN's :doc:`plugin interfaces <plugin-interfaces>` and :doc:`plugins toolkit <plugins-toolkit>`.
-It's a good idea to keep your extension code separate from CKAN as much as possible, so that internal changes in CKAN from one release to the next don't break your extension.
+Try to limit your extension to interacting with FMLD only through FMLD's :doc:`plugin interfaces <plugin-interfaces>` and :doc:`plugins toolkit <plugins-toolkit>`.
+It's a good idea to keep your extension code separate from FMLD as much as possible, so that internal changes in FMLD from one release to the next don't break your extension.

 ---------------------------------
-Don't edit CKAN's database tables
+Don't edit FMLD's database tables
 ---------------------------------

-An extension can create its own tables in the CKAN database, but it should *not* write to core CKAN tables directly, add columns to core tables, or use foreign keys against core tables.
+An extension can create its own tables in the FMLD database, but it should *not* write to core FMLD tables directly, add columns to core tables, or use foreign keys against core tables.

 .. _extensions db migrations: